informational alert

 Clean & Safe District

-Information
+Label: Information

 About Enhanced Services Districts

-The City of Portland Enhanced Services District (ESD) Program is governed by City Code 6.06 and overseen by the City’s ESD Coordinator.
+The City of Portland Enhanced Services Districts (ESD) Program is governed by City Code 6.06 and overseen by the City's ESD Coordinator.
 There are thousands of place management districts across North America that go by many different names, including Business Improvement Areas (BIAs), Business Improvement Districts (BIDs), Community Benefit Districts (CBDs), Economic Improvement Districts (EIDs), Public Improvement Districts (PIDs), and so forth; in Portland, they are known as Enhanced Services Districts or ESDs.
 ESDs are intended to expand upon basic city services, adding economic resiliency, vibrancy, and vitality to a district.

 To learn more about the ESD Program, visit the City's ESD Program webpage where you will find the ESD Handbook, ESD contracts, quarterly ESD program stats, Annual Reports, and information about the property management license fee